zhaotianjing/GoogleTakeOutCleaner/README.md

 # GoogleTakeOutCleaner
 Organize photos from Google Takeout by: (1) combining all photos together by each year and (2) renaming photos with the photo taken date.
+Code is written by GPT4, then tested and modified by me.

 ## Running Time
 Run each file on Mac terminal directly.
 The process takes less than 5 minutes for 60GB of photos.